uweschaefer/es-basics/es-swk.md

 ### What just happened?

 * Granularity: Events belong to ONE Aggregate
- * we need SendTransfer, RecieveTransfer
+ * we need SendTransfer, ReceiveTransfer
 * Events reveal intent
  * do not reuse WithdrawnEvent etc, its a different UseCase!